Menotdan/OSdev-tutorial/tools/chapter.md

 `./qloader2-install <qloader2 binary path> <device / image to install to>`

-So just install the `qloader2.bin` to the `OS_Image.img` and you should be ready to boot, though there isn't a kernel yet, so we will have to make oen.
+So just install the `qloader2.bin` to the `OS_Image.img` and you should be ready to boot, though there isn't a kernel yet, so we will have to make one.

 Now to run the kernel with QEMU and KVM you can do something like this:
 ```